-Healthy Kids/EPSDT services are federally mandated benefits that are delivered by a network of private physicians, licensed health practitioners, hospital clinics, and managed care organizations
+Healthy Kids/EPSDT services are federally mandated benefits that are delivered by a network of private physicians, licensed health practitioners, hospital clinics, and managed care organizations (MCO).

-(MCO).
 The Maryland Healthy Kids Program annually evaluates provider compliance with Healthy Kids and EPSDT standards.
 The overall score for the MCOs was based on HealthChoice regulations that required a minimum compliance rate of 80%.
 Starting with the CY 2007 Healthy Kids review, the EPSDT review was performed by an independent review organization (Delmarva); previous to 2007, the Department of Health and Mental Hygiene's Healthy Kids nurse consultants conducted onsite medical record reviews of EPSDT services.
 The review criteria used by the Delmarva nurses remained the same as those used in previous years, and DHMH's nurse consultants gave input on the training of the Delmarva nurse reviewers.
-In addition, Delmarva reviewers were trained with input from the Department's nurse consultants.

-For the CY 2011 Healthy Kids review, JMSMCO received an overall score of 96%.
+For the CY 2012 Healthy Kids review, JMSMCO received an overall score of 96%.
 Since this score is well above the minimum compliance rate of 80%, no corrective action plans were required.
 Please note that JMSMCO exceeded the MCO aggregate in every category.
 Please see the results in Table 5 and Figure 1 below: